fallible-algebra/bevy_typst_textures/README.md

         - an list of author strings
         - a list of bevy `asset/` folder asset requests (doesn't do anything right now)
         - a list of typst "universe" package requests (doesn't do anything right now)
-3. Inclusion of all fonts needed (they can exist anywhere, but a `fonts/` folder is a good idea)
+3. Any .otf fonts needed (they can exist anywhere, but a `fonts/` folder is a good idea)
     - unless either of the `typst-search-system-fonts` or `typst-asset-fonts` crate features are enabled, which will enable use of system fonts or the "default" typst fonts as embedded assets, respectively.
+This does still put the onus on you and your users to have these fonts either installed or bundled.
 4. Typst modules, assets, images, SVGs, data, etc.

 ## Limitations